 Indeed, I was surprised to see the issue of problem framing as the first potential source of AI bias.
 While this might occur in some cases, this is not an issue that only pertains AI projects and enterprises.
 For example, large multinational drug companies indeed face a similar challenge.
 Nowadays, almost none of them are investing in developing new antibiotics to stop the spread of the so-called superbugs nor have any interest

 Smart contracts are perhaps one of the most touted features of blockchain technology.
 While the idea itself dates from the end of the last century, blockchains provided the platform for actual implementation in the Internet era.
-Undoubtedly, Ethereum was the real disruptive innovator by enhancing the original but limited Bitcoin architecture with a plethora of programmable new features, smart contracts being one of them..
+Undoubtedly, Ethereum was the real disruptive innovator by enhancing the original but limited Bitcoin architecture with a plethora of programmable new features, smart contracts being one of them.1 In fact, Ethereum is defined as a Turing-complete platform..
 This same development also opened the door for clearly distinguishing between blockchains and cryptocurrencies, the latter being just one application of the former, a general-purpose technology of sorts.

 Analysis of smart contracts can be undertaken from at least three different angles.
 These are 1.
 Finance;